KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-SweepClock by mumblebaj](https://github.com/mumblebaj/MMM-SweepClock)

+1. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-1. Recommendation: Found `new Date()` in file `MMM-SweepClock.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+2. Recommendation: Found `new Date()` in file `MMM-SweepClock.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-2. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-3. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Swipe by Simon089](https://github.com/Simon089/MMM-Swipe)